IVSoftware/dgv-with-row-styles/readme.md

 ![screenshot](https://github.com/IVSoftware/dgv-with-row-styles/blob/master/dgv_with_row_styles/Screenshots/screenshots.png)

+***
-This is predicated on having the `DataSource` property of the DGV set to a binding list of a class we'll call `DgvItem` that is minimally implemented as shown.
+This is all based on having the `DataSource` property of the DGV set to a binding list of a class we'll call `DgvItem` that is minimally implemented as shown.
 The reason for making the `IsChecked` a binding property is in order to have the DataSource send a notification when its value changes (otherwise it only notifies when items are added or removed).

     class DgvItem : INotifyPropertyChanged
     {